NSF-programming-language/Nisr_PL/docs-en/03-Expressions and Operators.md

 or **you can also use them as text form**:

-- AND — Logical AND (true only if both are true)
+- and — Logical AND (true only if both are true)

-- OR — Logical OR (true if at least one is true)
+- or — Logical OR (true if at least one is true)

-- NOT — Logical NOT (inverts Boolean value)
+- not  — Logical NOT (inverts Boolean value)

 ✔ NISR Truthiness Rules